rustyrussell/runes/README.md

 you can blacklist particular runes in future (your other option is to change your master secret, but that revokes all runes).
-Because this appears in all runes, using the empty fieldname (''), and a simple counter reduces overall size.
+Because this appears in all runes, using the empty fieldname (''), and a simple counter reduces overall size, but you could use a UUID.

 This is made trivial by the `unique_id` parameter to Rune() and MasterRune(): it adds such an empty field with the unique id (which the default evaluator will ignore unless you handle it explicitly).

-You may also include version number, to allow future runes to have different interpretations: thia appends '-[version]' in the '' field: the default handler will fail any cookie that has a version field (for safe forward compatibility).
+You may also include version number, to allow future runes to have different interpretations: this appends '-[version]' in the '' field: the default handler will fail any cookie that has a version field (for safe forward compatibility).

+The rune unmarshalling code ensures that if an empty parameter exists, it's the first one, and it's of a valid form.

 See [examples/blacklist.py](examples/blacklist.py).